José Benardete

-José Amado Benardete (1928 – 2016) was an American philosopher and Emeritus Professor of Philosophy at Syracuse University.
+José Amado Benardete (March 24, 1928 – February 25, 2016), sometimes misspelled as Jose Bernadette, was an American philosopher and Emeritus Professor of Philosophy at Syracuse University.
 He was the son of Maír José Benardete and the brother of Seth Benardete and Diego Benardete, professor of mathematics at the University of Hartford.
 He is known for his works on metaphysics and infinity.

+Benardete was notable for developing Grim Reaper paradoxes.
+In metaphysics and the philosophy of religion, these paradoxes against the infinitude of past causal chains have been utilized together with time travel paradoxes to argue for a kalam cosmological argument for the existence of a creator.